-The Athens Library Board of Trustees recognizes the need for a designated area to display community information.
-To meet this need, bulletin boards, countertops, and or literature display racks may be provided.
+The Athens Library Board of Trustees has designated bulletin boards and brochure racks for the purpose of posting and distributing information of community interest.
 Community information may be displayed only in designated areas.
 Public study and staff work areas may not be used to display such information.
-Only library related items may be displayed at the circulation desk.
+Only Library related items may be displayed at the circulation desk.
 Community information includes public service announcements for activities or events of a civic or governmental nature.
 Items announcing educational, entertainment, and recreational events may also be posted.
 The display of "For Sale" notices and/or advertising for strictly private business purposes is not allowed.